Rules and Guidelines for Hosting IAU GAs

 SCHEDULE OF GENERAL ASSEMBLY AND MAIN SCIENTIFIC EVENTS

 An IAU General Assembly (GA) is scheduled over 12 days, from Monday through Friday over two weeks, with registration starting on the preceding Sunday.
-The plenary Opening Session is held on the Tuesday afternoon of the first week; the plenary Closing Session is held on the Thursday afternoon of the second week.
+The plenary Opening Session is held on the Monday afternoon or Tuesday afternoon of the first week; the plenary Closing Session is held on the Thursday afternoon or Friday afternoon of the second week.
+The exact dates may be set depending on local arrangements and are to be discussed with the IAU.

-The scientific program normally comprises six Symposia, each of 3.5-days duration and spread over five working days, because of the two administrative Sessions of the GA per se.
+The scientific program normally comprises six Symposia, each of 3-days duration and spread over four working days, because of the two administrative Sessions of the GA per se.
 Three Symposia are scheduled during the first week, and three during the second week.
-During the 10 working days, also some 15-20 Joint Discussions (JD) are held, each during 1-1.5 days, and some 5-10 Special Sessions (SpS), each during 2-3 days.
+Also held during the 10 working days are some 20-25 Focus Meetings, each lasting 1-2 days, and 9 Division Meetings, each lasting 2 days.

-The selection of Symposia, JDs and SpSs is made by the IAU Executive Committee (EC), in consultation with the IAU Division Presidents (DP).
+The selection of Symposia and Focus Meetings is made by the IAU Executive Committee (EC), in consultation with the IAU Division Presidents (DP).

-Each Symposium, Joint Discussion and Special Session is organized by its own international Scientific Organizing Committee, which liaises to the host's NOC/LOC through designated representatives.
+Each Symposium and Focus Meeting is organized by its own international Scientific Organizing Committee (SOC), which liaises to the host's NOC/LOC through designated representatives.

-A number of 3-4 Invited Discourses (ID) by distinguished scientists are held as plenary science sessions, open to all participants and accompanying guests, during the evenings of Wednesday and Friday of the first week, and the evenings of Monday and Wednesday of the second week.
+Four Invited Discourses (ID) by distinguished scientists are held as plenary science sessions, open to all participants and accompanying guests, during two evenings of the first week, and two evenings of the second week.

 The above scientific events and associated events are open to all registered participants of the GA.

 During the GA a large number of administrative and business meetings are being held.
-The EC has its own administrative meetings, usually lasting four days.
+The EC has its own administrative meetings, usually lasting four days in several sessions.
 The EC meets with the National Representatives, the Finance Sub-Committee, the Nominating Committee, and the Division Presidents.
-The Divisions, Commissions, and Working/Program Groups have their own business meetings, some of those also hosting scientific discussions.
+The Divisions, Commissions, and Working Groups have their own business meetings, some of those also hosting scientific discussions.

 All of the above-mentioned activities require a program of 10 working days with up to 16 parallel sessions.